ambernettech/chefdk-fundamentals/scene_06.md

 As we start to define our infrastructure as code we also need to start thinking about testing it.

-This is all too common a story that happens when delivering deployment scripts to production after they were only executed on a team member's workstation or in an integration environment.
-Essentially every platform except the ones running in production.
+Because this is all too common a story that happens when delivering deployment scripts to production.
+Deployment scripts that, if tested, are tested on every platform except the ones running in production.

 So how could we solve a problem like this?